AlexandrePalo/RubiksCubeRobotSolver/README.md

 A Rubik's Cube Robot solver powered by MSP432

 ## Description
 This project aims to solve a Rubik's Cube puzzle only with a microcontroller.
 I used the MSP432 from TI and the present code is developped using the "driverlib" library for this microcontroller.
+The robot can identity the cube with a color sensor, search a mathematical solution and then solve the cube by its own.

 However, the resolution algorithm and the whole process to solve the cube is independant and could be used with any other solution (computer of microcontroller).